-The history of aviation begins at the end of the eighteenth century - after all, it was at the turn of the eras that an English designer developed a project for an aircraft.
+The history of aviation begins at the end of the eighteenth century - after all, it was at the junction of eras that the English designer developed the design of an aircraft.
 Modern airliners bear little resemblance to their predecessors.
-Today, aviation industry leaders are competing to produce giants.
-The largest aircraft in the world - An-225 "Mriya" - is striking in size and carrying capacity.
+Today, aviation industry leaders compete to produce giants.
+The largest aircraft in the world, the An-225 Mriya, amazes with its size and carrying capacity.
 Let's study the rating of the largest airliners in more detail.

 Let's start with a brief description of the leader of the list among civil aviation aircraft that specialize in passenger flights.
-Today, the first place in this area is held by the invention of the European company Airbus - the A380.
-The vessel has been under development for 10 years, and in 2005 this giant successfully completed its maiden voyage.
+Today, the first place in this area is held by the invention of the European company Airbus - the A380 board.
+The ship was developed over 10 years, and in 2005 this giant successfully completed its first voyage.

-With a fuselage length of 72.75 m, a wingspan of 79.75 m and a hull height of 24 meters, this aircraft is capable of lifting up to 853 people into the air.
+With a fuselage length of 72.75 m, a wing spread of 79.75 m and a body height of 24 meters, this aircraft is capable of lifting up to 853 people into the air.

-A distinctive feature of the model is economical fuel consumption - the flight range of this airliner is 15,400 kilometers.
-It is noteworthy that in order to achieve this goal, the engineers ordered a batch of machines specially created for the model.
-After all, a reduction in fuel consumption can be achieved only with an ideally adjusted shape of the wing and fuselage.
-The actual consumption of aviation fuel here is 855 liters per 100 km at full load..
+A distinctive characteristic of the model is its economical fuel consumption - the flight range of this airliner is 15,400 kilometers.
+It is noteworthy that in order to achieve this goal, engineers ordered a batch of machines specially created for the model.
+After all, a reduction in fuel consumption can only be achieved with an ideally adjusted shape of the wing and fuselage.
+Actual aviation fuel consumption here is 855 liters per 100 km when fully loaded.

 Note that the Airbus A380 800 replaced the thirty-five-year-old leader in this area -.
-Moreover, the current record holder is able to carry 7% more passengers while reducing the cost of aircraft production within 15%.
+Moreover, the current record holder is capable of transporting 7% more passengers while reducing the cost of producing the aircraft within 15%.
 However, it took the designers about 2,000,000,000 euros to create the first model.

 Leaders in size

-The world's longest passenger aircraft is the predecessor to the above-described aircraft, the Boeing 747.
-It is a wide-body double-deck airliner with a hull length of 76.3 meters with a side height of 19.4 meters and a wingspan of 68 and a half meters.
+The world's longest aircraft for passenger transportation is the predecessor of the aircraft described above, the Boeing 747 aircraft.
+This is a wide-body, double-deck airliner, whose body length reaches 76.3 meters with a side height of 19.4 m and a wingspan of 68 and a half meters.

 Such a successful project was launched in the early seventies of the last century by an American company.
 And until the Airbus A380, the aircraft remained the largest passenger airliner in the world.

-At the time of the model's appearance, the project to create this aircraft became so expensive that the company had to borrow money.
-However, all costs have fully paid off - and today these vessels are in demand and popular.
-The "hump" in the front of the hull has become a visiting card - it was there that the designers placed the upper deck of the side.
-The aircraft also remains the leader in terms of speed characteristics in the class among passenger subsonic airliners.
-The speed of this board reaches 910-950 km / h.
+At the time the model appeared, the project to create this aircraft had become so expensive that the company had to take out loans.
+However, all the costs were fully paid off - and today these ships are in demand and popular.
+The calling card was the “hump” in the front part of the hull - this is where the designers placed the upper side deck.
+The aircraft also remains the leader in speed characteristics in its class among subsonic passenger airliners.
+The speed of this board reaches 910–950 km/h.

 Heavyweights in the world of aviation

-Now let's define the largest cargo plane in the world - the photos presented in the article will help readers see the true scale of this technique.
-Let's describe the characteristics of world leaders in more detail.
+Now let's determine the largest cargo aircraft in the world - the photos presented in the article will help readers see the true scale of this equipment.
+Let us describe the characteristics of global leaders in more detail.

-The most cargo-lifting aircraft in the world - the development of the Antonov Design Bureau, model An-225 "Mriya"...
-The airliner successfully passed flight tests back in 1988, and has been operating in the field of cargo transportation from 1989 to the present time.
-The length of the hull of this vessel reaches 84 meters, and the wingspan is 88.4 m.
-According to these parameters, the modification is second only to the board of the Hughes H-4, which was designed back in 1947.
+The most load-lifting aircraft in the world - developed by the Antonov Design Bureau, model An-225 Mriya.
+The airliner successfully passed flight tests back in 1988, and from 1989 to the present time it has been operated in the field of cargo transportation.
+The hull length of this vessel reaches 84 meters, and the wing spread is 88.4 m.
+According to these parameters, the modification is second only to the Hughes H-4, which was designed back in 1947.

 The empty weight of the An-225 aircraft is 250 tons, and the take-off weight of the airliner reaches 640 tons.

-In 2004, the modification was included in the Guinness Book of Records, since it is in the lead in 240 parameters at once.
-It is noteworthy that the aircraft was designed on the basis of the project of another giant, which became the world's largest cargo aircraft An-124 Ruslan.
-And to this day, only a single copy of the heavyweight "Mriya" has been constructed.
+In 2004, the modification was included in the Guinness Book of Records, as it leads in 240 parameters at once.
+It is noteworthy that the aircraft was designed on the basis of a project by another giant, which was the world's largest cargo aircraft, the An-124 Ruslan.
+Moreover, to this day only a single copy of the heavyweight “Mriya” has been constructed.
 True, even one airliner is actively used for commercial purposes and rescue operations.

-Although at the end of 2016, Ukraine signed an agreement with China on the joint release of the second updated experimental model and further cooperation in this industry.
+Although at the end of 2016, an agreement between Ukraine and China was signed on the joint release of the second updated experimental model and further cooperation in this industry.

-The An-255 is designed to carry up to 88 passengers accompanying the cargo and six crew members.
-Initially, the aircraft was planned to be used for the space industry, therefore the Mriya project is a universal technique in terms of quality.
-It is a record holder in weight and carrying capacity, a leader in the transportation of mono-cargo and oversized equipment..
+The An-255 is designed to carry up to 88 passengers who accompany the cargo and six crew members.
+Initially, the aircraft was planned to be used for the space industry, so the Mriya project is a universal technology.
+It is a record holder for weight and carrying capacity, a leader in the transportation of mono cargo and large equipment.

 Largest serial heavyweight

-The largest cargo plane in Russia, which was mass-produced and is used today, is the model.
-It is on the basis of the project of this airliner OKB im.
+The largest cargo aircraft in Russia, which was mass-produced and in use today, is the .
+It is on the basis of the design of this airliner from the OKB im.
 Antonov and developed "Mriya".
-Concerning Ruslana, the first such board appeared in 1982.
-Initially, the function of technology was the transportation of intercontinental and ballistic missiles, but today the ship is used as a military transport aircraft.
+Concerning "Ruslana", the first such board appeared in 1982.
+Initially, the function of the equipment was to transport intercontinental and ballistic missiles, but today the ship is used as a military transport aircraft.

-An-124 "Ruslan" is slightly inferior to "Mriya" in size and carrying capacity
+An-124 "Ruslan" is slightly inferior to "Mriya" in size and payload capacity

-Since 1987, the modification has been actively used by the Russian Air Force and the Ukrainian airline Antonov Airlines.
-Throughout the history of the production of such airliners, the world saw 55 Ruslan models.
+Since 1987, the modification has been actively used by the Russian Air Force and the Ukrainian Antonov Airlines.
+Throughout the history of the production of such airliners, the world has seen 55 Ruslan models.
 The vessel has a length of 69.1 meters.
-At the same time, its height is 24.5 m, and its wingspan is 73.3 m.
-The aircraft's efficiency allows it to fly 4,800 km with a full board load, and the maximum flight range here is 11,600 meters.
+Moreover, its height is 24.5 m, and its wingspan is 73.3 m.
+The efficiency of the airliner allows it to fly 4,800 km when fully loaded, and the maximum flight range here is 11,600 meters.

-The cruising speed of the vessel is 800-850 km / h with a maximum permissible acceleration of 865 km / h.
+The vessel's cruising speed is 800–850 km/h with a maximum permissible acceleration of 865 km/h.
 The empty weight of the airliner is 178.4 tons, and the maximum take-off weight of this modification is 392,000 kilograms.

 The design features of the vessel allow loading through the bow compartment

-There are two decks on board.
-The upper tier of the liner is designed to carry 21 passengers accompanying the cargo, stationary and removable crew cabins.
-The lower deck of the vessel is a sealed cargo hold with a capacity of 1,060 m³.
-If we talk about the records of this model, in 1985 the aircraft became the leader in 21 positions in the transportation of goods over long distances.
-Over the entire period of operation, 4 such aircraft have been lost.
+There are two decks on board the equipment.
+The upper tier of the liner is designed to carry 21 passengers accompanying the cargo, stationary and interchangeable cabins for the crew.
+The lower deck of the vessel is a sealed cargo compartment with a capacity of 1,060 m³.
+If we talk about the records of this model, in 1985 the aircraft became a leader in 21 positions for transporting cargo over long distances.
+Over the entire period of operation, 4 such aircraft were lost.

 Western analogue of An-124

-If we consider the popular Western projects that compete with Ruslan, here the aviators call the airliner Lockheed C-5 Galaxy...
+If we consider popular Western projects that compete with Ruslan, here aviators call the airliner Lockheed C-5 Galaxy.
 This modification occupied a leading position in the world until the appearance of the An-124 project in 1982.
-However, such airliners of the US Air Force are successfully used today.
-Moreover, the manufacturer has produced 131 units of such equipment.
+However, similar airliners are still successfully used by the US Air Force today.
+Moreover, the manufacturing company produced 131 units of such equipment.

 The third largest heavyweight in the world is the American model Lockheed C-5 Galaxy

-The Lockheed C-5 Galaxy is a military transport liner with increased payload characteristics and is ranked third in the global aviation heavyweight ranking.
-After all, an empty airliner, which weighs 169, 643 tons, has a maximum take-off weight of 379 657 kilograms.
+The Lockheed C-5 Galaxy is a military transport aircraft that has increased payload capabilities and ranks third in the world ranking of aviation heavyweights.
+After all, an empty airliner that weighs 169.643 tons has a maximum take-off weight of 379,657 kilograms.
 At the same time, the dimensions of the aircraft are very impressive.
-The hull height here is 19.85 m, the length is 75.54 m, and the wingspan is 67.88 m.
+The height of the hull here is 19.85 m, the length is 75.54 m, and the wingspan is 67.88 m.

-The transport is capable of simultaneously carrying 270 soldiers and 118 387 kg of cargo over a distance of 5 526 km.
-Moreover, the maximum practical ceiling of the flight range of this model is 10 895 m.
+The transport is capable of transporting 270 soldiers and 118,387 kg of cargo simultaneously over a distance of 5,526 km.
+Moreover, the maximum practical flight range of this model is 10,895 m.

 This is a modification of a double-deck side, the power plant of which is provided by four engines.
-The cruising speed that the vessel is capable of developing reaches 888 km / h.
-Here, on the upper tier of the aircraft, there is a crew cabin for 5 people and places for passengers.
-The lower sector of the airliner is intended for the carriage of goods.
-This deck is 36.91 meters long and 5.79 meters wide.
+The cruising speed that the ship is capable of reaching reaches 888 km/h.
+Here, on the upper tier of the aircraft, there is a crew cabin for 5 people and seats for passengers.
+The lower sector of the airliner is designed for transporting cargo.
+The length of this deck is 36.91 m and the width is 5.79 meters.

 Leader in wing length

-Since the current record holder "Mriya" could not break the world aviation record in wingspan, we will describe the characteristics of the aircraft that holds this position.
-Model Hughes H-4 is a wooden structure designed for the American military in 1947.
+Since the current record holder "Mriya" was unable to break the world aviation record for wingspan, we will describe the characteristics of the aircraft that holds this position.
+Model Hughes H-4 is a wooden structure developed for the American military in 1947.
 The only copy of this modification can be seen in the Oregon State Museum.
-Moreover, in the history since the appearance of the aircraft, it was operated only once, having carried out an experimental flight.
+Moreover, since its inception, aircraft have been used only once in history, conducting an experimental flight.

-Today, the only copy of the Hughes H-4 airboat is in the Oregon State Museum.
+Today, the only example of the Hughes H-4 airboat is in the Oregon State Museum.

-The dimensions of the airliner are impressive - the length of the hull here is 66.45 meters, and the height is 24.08 meters.
-Moreover, the record-breaking wing span here is 97.54 m.
-The vessel was intended to transport the military and is designed to carry 750 soldiers in full gear and three pilots.
+The dimensions of the airliner are impressive - the body length is 66.45 m and the height is 24.08 meters.
+Moreover, the record wingspan here is 97.54 m.
+The ship was intended to transport military personnel and is designed to transport 750 soldiers in full gear and three pilots.
 The maximum take-off weight of the giant is limited to 180 tons, and the useful weight that the board is capable of lifting is 59,000 kg.

-The project of this air boat appeared at the beginning of the Second World War, but the designer did not manage to bring the equipment to readiness by the set deadlines.
-The development and manufacture of the aircraft took US $ 13,000,000, and the storage of the aircraft cost the designer $ 1,000,000 annually.
+The design of this airboat appeared at the beginning of the Second World War, but the designer never managed to bring the equipment to readiness by the deadline.
+It took $13,000,000 to develop and manufacture the aircraft, and storing the aircraft cost the designer $1,000,000 annually.

-As you can see, aviators are constantly competing to produce the best aircraft that can perform versatile tasks.
-The release of the modernized giant "Mriya" is expected in the near future.
-Perhaps this modification will break a personal record and become the largest airliner in aviation history.
-Details on the classification of aircraft are available here.
+As you can see, aviators are constantly competing to produce the best aircraft that can perform universal missions.
+In the near future, the release of the modernized giant “Mriya” is expected.
+Perhaps this modification will break a personal record and become the largest airliner in the history of aviation.
+Details about the classification of flight equipment are available here.

-Airbus A380 is the largest passenger aircraft in the world
+Airbus A380 - the largest passenger aircraft in the world

 The cabin of this giant can accommodate up to 853 passengers.

-AN-225 "Mriya" - the world record holder in size
+AN-225 "Mriya" - world record holder for dimensions

-With a maximum take-off weight of 640 tons, Mriya becomes the world's most cargo-carrying airliner
+With a maximum take-off weight of 640 tons, Mriya becomes the world's highest-lifting airliner

-The Airbus A380 is a double-deck (double-deck) passenger jet aircraft.
+The Airbus A380 is a passenger double-decker (double-decker) jet aircraft.
 Today it is the largest and most spacious airliner in the world.
-Its development officially began in 2000, the first flight took place in 2005, and in 2007 it was fully commissioned by pre-ordering companies.
+Officially, its development began in 2000, the first flight was made in 2005, and in 2007 it was fully put into operation by the companies that pre-ordered it.

 Airbus A380 review

-• The basic models are Airbus A380-800, 842, 861, 862.
-The length is about 73 meters.
+• Basic models Airbus A380-800, 842, 861, 862.
+The length reaches about 73 meters.
 The difference lies in the installed engines: GP72XX and Trent 900.
-The ability to vary the temperature on board from 18 to 30 degrees Celsius, thanks to the internal 16 temperature zones, is unique;
+The ability to vary the on-board temperature from 18 to 30 degrees Celsius, thanks to internal 16 temperature zones, has become unique;

 • A380-800F.
-Airplane cargo model.
-For a while, Airbus S.A.S. took orders for the supply of such a modification, but its production was delayed indefinitely until the design of the passenger version was fully adjusted.
-The exact dates are still unknown;
+Cargo model of an airplane.
+For some time, Airbus S.A.S. accepted orders for the supply of such a modification, but its production was shelved until the design of the passenger version was fully adjusted.
+The specific timing is still unknown;

 • A380-900.
-It is currently at the design stage.
-It is 7 meters longer than the original version, and if the plane goes into mass production, it will be the longest and most powerful.
+Currently in the design stage.
+It is 7 meters longer than the original version, and if the aircraft goes into mass production, it will be the longest and most powerful.
 The possible flight distance will reach 14,200 km;

 • A380-1000.
-It is planned as the most capacious airliner.
-In the future, it will be able to accommodate on board 1,073 passengers in exclusively economy class and 757 people in three classes.
-The beginning of use is presumably dated to 2020-2025.
+It is planned to be the most spacious airliner.
+In the future, it will be able to accommodate 1,073 passengers exclusively in economy class and 757 people in three classes.
+The start of use is expected to date from 2020-2025.
 The length of the aircraft is 87 meters;

 • A380plus.
 This modification is currently being tested.
-The board will be able to accommodate 80 more people than in the basic version, as well as reduced fuel consumption and operating costs.
+On board it will be able to accommodate 80 more people than in the basic version, and also reduce fuel consumption and operating costs.

-The aircraft has an upper and lower deck, which are connected by two ladders in the nose and aft of the aircraft.
-Various modifications of the A380 accommodate First Class, Business Economy and Premium Economy classes.
+The aircraft has an upper and lower deck, which are connected by two staircases, at the nose and tail of the aircraft.
+Various modifications of the A380 accommodate first class, business economy and premium economy classes.

 First grade

-In an Airbus A380 passenger plane, as a rule, first-class seats are located at the very beginning.
-Everyone already knows that these places are the best, and the attitude to the passenger is as if he is a guest of a five-star hotel.
-Each armchair here can be expanded into a small bed.
-A shower can even be provided in the first class compartment, which is widely used by some airlines.
+On an Airbus A380 passenger aircraft, as a rule, first class seats are located at the very beginning.
+Everyone already knows that these places are the best, and the attitude towards the passenger is as if he were a guest of a five-star hotel.
+Each chair here can be converted into a small bed.
+The first class section may even have a shower, which is widely used by some airlines.

-Nevertheless, not everything is so smooth and the "suite" also has disadvantages: these are places located in the 1st and 4th rows, located in the immediate vicinity of the toilet.
-Also, opposite the 1st row there is a staircase that connects the two decks of the aircraft and not every passenger will like such a neighborhood.
+However, not everything is so smooth and the “suite” also has its drawbacks: these are seats located in the 1st and 4th rows, located in close proximity to the toilet.
+Also, opposite the 1st row there is a staircase connecting the two decks of the plane, and not every passenger will like such a neighborhood.

 Business Class

 Business class in the Airbus A380 is located immediately behind the first.
-There are also comfortable armchairs that can be converted into a bed if desired.
+There are also comfortable armchairs that can be turned into a bed if desired.
 The distance between the seats is sufficient, so you can easily stretch your legs to their full length.
-A mini-bar is provided for passengers, which is usually included in the ticket price.
+Passengers are provided with a minibar, which is usually included in the ticket price.

 Economy class

-Economy class is located on the bottom or main (if the plane consists entirely of one class).
-It is 399 seats in the classic scheme offered by the manufacturer.
-The seats here do not fold out, as in the first and business class, but they are quite comfortable.
+On the bottom or main (if the plane consists entirely of one class) there is an economy class.
+It amounts to 399 seats in the classic layout offered by the manufacturer.
+The seats here do not lie flat, as in first and business class, but they are quite comfortable.
 According to the world standard, the distance for the legs between the rows reaches 80 cm.
-Each passenger has his own screen installed in the back of the previous seat, the ability to watch video, listen to audio, a USB connector and pay Internet.
-The availability of the latter will depend on the airline.
+Each passenger has his own screen installed in the back of the previous seat, the ability to watch video, listen to audio, a USB connector and paid Internet.
+Availability of the latter will depend on the airline.

-As mentioned earlier, the ideal seats in this airliner are in first and business class.
-In the economy, you can also get well on the 45th, 54th and 82nd rows.
-The seats are far from toilets and technical areas, and there are no seats in front, which means there is ample legroom.
-Rows 68 and 81 will also be good.
+As mentioned earlier, the ideal seats on this airliner are in first and business class.
+In economy you can also get a good job on rows 45, 54 and 82.
+The seats are located far from the toilets and technical areas, there are no seats in front, which means there is plenty of legroom.
+Rows 68 and 81 would also be good.
 They are located near the windows and are considered one of the most comfortable in economy class.

-Rows 43, 52, 67 and 80 are considered "average" for convenience.
-There is enough space between the seats, but technical rooms and a toilet are located nearby, which can be inconvenient.
-The worst places in the 88th row.
-It is here that the wall is placed, because of which the seat and the toilet room do not recline, where passengers scurry back and forth.
-It is better to take tickets here when there are no other options.
+Rows 43, 52, 67 and 80 are considered “average” in terms of convenience.
+There is enough space between the seats, but technical rooms and a toilet are located nearby, which can cause inconvenience.
+The worst seats are in row 88.
+This is where the wall is located, because of which the seat and the toilet room do not recline, where passengers scurry back and forth.
+It is better to buy tickets here when there are no other options.

 Photo of the cabin in economy class: